Priya-611/CODSOFT/Task 1/README.md

-# CODSOFT
-This repository contains data science internship tasks including Titanic survival prediction using Logistic Regression

-## Titanic Survival Prediction Using Logistic Regression
+# Titanic Survival Prediction Using Logistic Regression

 This project is part of the **CODSOFT Data Science Internship** and focuses on building a machine learning model to predict whether a passenger on the Titanic would have survived or not.
 The solution leverages the Logistic Regression algorithm and uses a structured dataset containing information such as age, gender, ticket class, fare, and more.